Barnold8/Barnold8.github.io/README.md

 ---------------------------------------

-# UON Compsci semester average calculator -> https://barnold8.github.io/SemAvg.html
+# UON Compsci semester average calculator -> https://barnold8.github.io/SemAvg.html (JS returns user to site on error, NEEDS TO BE FIXED)

 This a thrown together page to help myself and fellow students calculate their average grade for their uni semester!